How To Start The Lucrative Export Of Ginger From Nigeria To International Buyers

 5).
 Export Your Products:

-Upon sealing agreements with the buyers, getting issued an Irrevocable Corporate Purchase Order, signing a Sales and Purchasing agreement, and more, you can then proceed to ship the Ginger to the buyer.
+Upon sealing agreements with the buyers, getting issued an Irrevocable Corporate Purchase Order, signing a Sales and Purchasing agreement, and more, you can then proceed to ship the fresh ginger or dried split Ginger to the international ginger buyer.

 The shipment could be done on either Free On Board (FOB) or Cost, Insurance and Freight (CIF) basis.
 Where FOB means you cover the cost of the goods and every other thing till its arrival at the shipping point, and CIF means that you cover the cost of everything including insurance and transporting the goods to the buyer’s port of destination.